Root Canals

 - We will then make a small opening in the tooth using a drill to access the innermost layer of the tooth.

-- We will then remove bacteria, debris, and infected pulp from within the tooth, and then insert an anti-bacterial medication to ensure the infection is cleared.
+- We will then remove bacteria, debris, and infected pulp from within the tooth, and then insert an anti-bacterial medication to eliminate the infection and support healing.

 - When the pulp has been removed, we will put a temporary filling in place while the site heals, which will be filled at a later time with a permanent filling.